LeetLLM

 Follow-up questions

 Fix the pipeline after parsing, not by loosening the schema.
 The format gate already passed.
-The failure is semantic: the value does not match real system state.
+The failure is semantic: the value doesn't match real system state.
 Keep structured outputs for the typed contract, then add application checks for ownership, existence, policy, and world-state freshness before you write to a queue or database.

 Use function calling when the application needs the model to propose a tool action and arguments, including flows where a tool is required.
 Use structured outputs when every answer should end as a terminal record that your code parses once.
 Strict tool schemas improve argument shape, but authorization and execution policy still stay in application code.